MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

 ## Purpose of the document
 Purpose of this document is to make a record of requirements and to show which of the requirements are implemented, which are not implemented yet or even not feasible.

-Communication will be done by sending this document to the contacts after which there will be some comments, additions, changes or removals.
-This will be visible later in this document in the design and planning.
+Communication will be done by sending this document from time to time to the contacts after which there will be some comments, additions, changes or removals.
+This will be made visible later in this document in the design and planning.

 # Requirements

 ## Purpose of the application

 The application helps the user to find his/her way on a trail called the Sufi trail.
 This is a route between Istanbul to Konya.
-The GPS on the devices is used to show the location of the user.
+The GPS on the devices is used to show the location of the user and to create a track for the hicker.

 ### What the application must do

 ### Where the Application must run
-* [x] Cordova.
-Is needed to embed the App written in HTML and JavaScript in such a way that it can use the SDK of Android/IOS/Windows to access the device.
 * [x] Android.
 This will be the first target.
-  * Android SDK.
+  * [x] Android SDK.
 This piece of software and toolbox is needed between the App and the device.
+  * [x] Cordova.
+Is needed to embed the App written in HTML and JavaScript in such a way that it can use the SDK of Android to access the device.
 * [ ] IOS.
+This os is for Apple devices.
+  * [ ] IOS SDK.
+This will prove difficult because for the SDK to work it needs a apple operating system.
+  * [x] Cordova.
+Is needed to embed the App written in HTML and JavaScript in such a way that it can use the SDK of IOS to access the device.
 * [ ] Windows.
 * [x] Linux on the desktop computer.
 This is necessary to develop the application.